 We changed from measuring the fair value of our interest rate swaps and caps under a Level 3 input to a Level 2 input during the three months ended June 30, 2009 because we began determining the fair value estimate using observable market inputs.
 In addition, our liability valuation reflects our credit standing and the credit standing of the counterparties to the interest rate swaps and caps.
-The valuation technique we utilized to calculate the fair value of the interest rate swaps and caps was the income approach.
-This approach represents the present value of future cash flows based upon current market expectations.
+The valuation technique we utilized to calculate the fair value of the interest rate swaps and caps.
+The value of future cash flows based upon current market expectations.
 The increase in the interest rate swap agreements' net fair value liability during 2011 primarily reflects a decrease in rates in the future portion of the swaps' curves as of December 31, 2011.